Skip to content

 • Enter a filename like trials_run1.mat and save in the MEG directory.

 Then type load trials_run1.mat in MATLAB, to see the contents of the file you just saved.
-It contains two variables, trl and conditionlabels.
+It a few variables, including trl and conditionlabels.
 The trl variable contains as many rows as triggers were found (across all conditions) and three columns: the initial sample of the epoch, the final sample of the epoch and the offset in samples corresponding to a peristimulus time of 0.
-The sampling rate for the MEG data was 480Hz (as can be found in the S.fsample field of the structure S returned by the spm_eeg_definetrial call above).
+The sampling rate for the MEG data was 480Hz.
 Thus the figure of -96 samples in the third column corresponds to the 200ms baseline period that you specified.
-Now we need to shift the initial and final samples of the epochs by 25ms.
-You can do this by typing:

 Convert